simonmichael/hledger/hledger/test/README.md

 hledger test-related files.
-See also [Contributor Guide: Tests].
+See also [Developer docs > TESTS].

 unittest.hs - main file for a cabal test suite in the hledger package (run by "cabal test" or "stack test").
 Runs the unit tests built in to